lukechampine/randmap/README.md

 This package obviously depends heavily on the internal representation of the `map` type.
 If it changes, this package may break.
 By the way, the `map` type is changing in Go 1.8.
+As stated above, use the `randmap/safe` package if you want the functionality of `randmap` without the risks.

 The runtime code governing maps is a bit esoteric, and uses constructs that aren't available outside of the runtime.
 Concurrent map operations are